 A consortium agreement can be amended to add new members for the remaining fiscal years of the qualification period.
 The agreement must be amended in the fiscal year before the year in which the new member is to be added.
 The consortium must provide the Field Office with a copy of the authorizing resolution from the new member's governing body and an amendment to the consortium agreement signed by the Chief Executive Officer of the lead entity (if the consortium agreement authorizes the lead entity to sign on behalf of all members) and the Chief Executive Officer of the new UGLG.
-Any change in the make-up of the consortium must be communicated to Headquarters.
+A change in the make-up of any consortium must be communicated to Headquarters.
+If a consortium agreement with automatic renewal provisions is amended to include new members during the qualification period, the automatic renewal clause is considered to be in effect for the next qualification period.
+If the new members will be added for the first year of a qualification period, the automatic renewal clause cannot be used and a new consortium agreement, signed by all members is required.
+The new consortium agreement may contain automatic renewal provisions for subsequent qualification periods.